HarryStevens/swiftmap/README.md

 ### Layers

 Layers let you add geospatial data to a <i>map</i>, as well as decide how that data should be drawn to the DOM.
-The recommended indenting pattern is to indent two spaces to declare a new layer, invoking either <i>map</i>.polygons() or <i>map</i>.points(), and to indent four spaces when invoking drawing functions on the preceding layer.
+The recommended indenting pattern is to indent two spaces to declare a new layer, calling either <i>map</i>.polygons() or <i>map</i>.points(), and to indent four spaces when calling drawing functions on the preceding layer.

 ```js
 swiftmap.map("#map")